 That A1.1, A1.2, etc. is called the Common European Framework of Reference.
 It's a standardized leveling system used throughout the EU to better gauge acquired language skills.
 We're fancy enough to use it too!

 Is there a trial class or some way to see if theses classes are a good match for me?

-We do offer trials periodically.
-Please check back here for updates on the next round.
+We do offer 20-minute trials periodically.
+Our last trial class was on September 1 for the Fall 2020 term.
+Please check back periodically for info on the next trial class.

 Is there an option for private instruction (one-on-one)?

 Yes!
 Need a more tailor-made curriculum to suit a timeline or specific goal?
 Tanja Schmitz, our Language Program Coordinator, can help set you up with one of our instructors.
 Here is more info on pricing.

 Yes, or they are failed intellectuals.
 Either way, you win!

 How much is a German-language class at Deutsches Haus at NYU?

 Our regular course fee is $620 for 25 hours, and $540 for our conversation courses of 20 hours.
 Our early bird fee is $595 for regular courses and $510 for conversation courses.
 To see all prices, please click here.